Don 2: Plot

 Don escapes and bribes Jabbar to work for him instead.
 With no other choice, Diwan gives him the real discs.
 Roma and Malik arrive in Berlin and unsuccessfully interrogate Diwan, while Don and his team execute a bank robbery.
 After stealing the printing plates, Don is betrayed by Vardhaan and Jabbar, but Don, having anticipated this, escapes from the bank.
 Don's team member Sameer, whom Don met earlier to discuss his plans, calls the police on Don, who ends up being arrested.

 However, Don blackmails Diwan into giving him German immunity in exchange for erasing the evidence of him being involved in James Warden's death.
-Don negotiates with the Berlin Police and Interpol over surrendering the plates and a disc, which contains the details of the European underworld, in exchange for the safety of the hostages and defusing the bombs in the bank.
+Furious, Don negotiates with the Berlin Police and Interpol over surrendering the plates and a disc, which contains the details of the European underworld, in exchange for the safety of the hostages and defusing the bombs in the bank.

 Don and Roma reach Vardhaan after a bloody combat with his thugs and find themselves in a standoff.
 Though ordered by Vardhaan and Jabbar - and Don - Roma is unable to kill Don and is shot by Jabbar in response; she still has feelings for him, but does not want to kill him illegally.
 Despite the setback, Don subdues Vardhaan and kills Jabbar.
 Following Vardhaan's arrest, Don obtains his immunity papers and surrenders the plates and the disc as agreed, while also getting Roma to an ambulance.
 Later, Don detonates a bomb planted in Diwan's car, killing Diwan and seemingly destroying the plates he had taken.

 It is later revealed that Don still has the real currency plates as the ones that were destroyed in the car explosion were fake.
 It also turns out that Sameer was actually still loyal to Don and informing the police was part of Don's plan.
 The disc actually contains the names of the European cartel bosses, who conspired to finish Don.
 As a result, Kohl and the European cartel bosses end up being arrested and sent to prison, alongside Vardhaan.
 Having succeeded in taking down Vardhaan and the European bosses, Don becomes the king of both the Asian and European underworlds with Sameer and Ayesha by his side.
 Don calls it the perfect crime.